 Investigation Committee Decisions

-After a full review of a complaint, the Investigation Committee may decide to:
+After a full review of a complaint and investigation findings, the Investigation Committee may decide to:

 - enter into an agreement with the nurse, which might include expectations for remedial education, monitoring, and/or further assessments

 - accept the voluntary surrender of the nurse’s registration

 - direct that no further action be taken

 - direct that the case be referred, in whole or in part, to the discipline committee, or